leonlee603/photo_album/README.md

 # photo_album
 php photo album

-This is a photo album created by using PHP, MYSQL, HTML, CSS & Bootstrap.
+This is a photo album created by using PHP, MYSQL, HTML, CSS & Bootstrap.</br></br>

-For normal user, they can view the photo album and leave comment on any photo they like.</br>
+*For normal user, they can view the photo album and leave comment on any photo they like.</br>
-The number of view and the comment of the album and photo will show on the page.</br></br>
+The number of view and the comment of the album and photo will show on the page.</br>

 ====================</br>
 The pages for normal user:</br>